jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/calibration.rst

 .. code-block:: bash

+   # ROS 1
    rosrun camera_calibration cameracalibrator.py --approximate 0.1 --size 12x10 --square 0.0045 right:=/jhu_daVinci/right/image_raw left:=/jhu_daVinci/left/image_raw left_camera:=/jhu_daVinci/left right_camera:=/jhu_daVinci/right

 The command line above assumes you're using a 12x10 calibration grid and the size of each square is 4.5 mm.
-Once the calibration is performed, don't forget to save and commit using the GUI.
+Once the calibration is performed, don't forget to "save" and "commit" using the GUI.
 You should now have two new files in the catkin package you created for the stereo rig under ``calibrations``: ``left.yaml`` and ``right.yaml``.